tetris245/tetris245/README.md

 * Modified the command background to add the hidden backgrounds to the admin selection screen (and removed part with back and next commands)
 * Rewrote 2 ben's functions to bypass the stupid 60 minutes limitation in timer cell
 * Syntaxic bugfixes in the menu and commands such as randomize

+Changes for future version 1.2:

+* New command: clubhelp to display the standard commands of the game
+* Bugfix: gv command in stead of gh to resolve conflict with ghostadd/remove standard commands
+* Restructured the code for an easier reading